Tina Louise

 She began her career on stage in the mid-1950s before landing her breakthrough role in 1958 drama film God's Little Acre for which she received the Golden Globe Award for New Star of the Year.

 Louise had starring roles in The Trap, The Hangman, Day of the Outlaw, and For Those Who Think Young.
-She also appeared in The Wrecking Crew, The Happy Ending, and The Stepford Wives (1975).
+Her other films include The Wrecking Crew, The Happy Ending, The Stepford Wives, and Johnny Suede.
+She also had a recurring role on the primetime soap opera Dallas.

 Early life

-Born Tina Blacker on February 11, 1934, in New York City, by the time she was four years old her parents had divorced.
-She was an only child and was raised by her mother Sylvia (née Horn), later Myers, a fashion model.
-Tina's father, Joseph Blacker, was a candy store owner in Brooklyn, and later an accountant.
+Louise was born Tina Blacker on February 11, 1934, in New York City.
+An only child, she was raised by her mother, Sylvia (née Horn, later Myers), a fashion model.
+Her father, Joseph Blacker, was a candy store owner in Brooklyn, and later an accountant.
+Her parents divorced by the time she was four.
+Louise attended PS 6, Scarborough Day School and Miami University.
+She is Jewish.

-The name "Louise" was reportedly added during her senior year in high school when she mentioned to her drama teacher that she was the only girl in the class without a middle name, and he suggested it.
-She attended Miami University in Ohio after high school.
+The name "Louise" was added during her senior year in high school when she mentioned to her drama teacher that she was the only girl in the class without a middle name, and he suggested it.